hollylessthan/Text-mining-trip-advisor-crawling-chatbot/README.md

 Please refer to File 1 and File 2 for more detailed methodologies our team used in ths project.

-||Feedback from Classmates and Professor
+||Feedbacks from Classmates and Professor

-Please refer to File 3 for the feedback our team received from the class
+Please refer to File 3 for the feedbacks our team received from the class

 ||Demo